The I2C class represents an I²C two-wire serial port, of which the imp provides two.

 The i2c object has the following member methods:

-- i2c.read(integer, string, integer) – initiates an I²C read of N bytes from the specified base and sub-address
+- i2c.read(integer, string, integer) – Initiates an I²C read from a specific register within a specific device.

-- i2c.readerror() – returns error code from last I²C read
+- i2c.readerror() – Returns the error code generated by the last I²C read.

-- i2c.write(integer, string) – initiates an I²C write to the specified address
+- i2c.write(integer, string) – Initiates an I²C write to the device at the specified address.